drakkan/sftpgo/README.md

 - Support for HAProxy PROXY protocol: you can proxy and/or load balance the SFTP/SCP/FTP/WebDAV service without losing the information about the client's address.
 - [REST API](./docs/rest-api.md) for users and folders management, backup, restore and real time reports of the active connections with possibility of forcibly closing a connection.
 - [Web based administration interface](./docs/web-admin.md) to easily manage users, folders and connections.
+- [Web client interface](./docs/web-client.md) so that end users can change their credentials and browse their files.
 - Easy [migration](./examples/convertusers) from Linux system user accounts.
 - [Portable mode](./docs/portable-mode.md): a convenient way to share a single directory on demand.
 - [SFTP subsystem mode](./docs/sftp-subsystem.md): you can use SFTPGo as OpenSSH's SFTP subsystem.